 Kailash Mansarovar Yatra is known for its religious importance, arduous nature and cultural significance.
-The Yatra includes a long trek finding its way through high altitudes in freezing temperature involves courting danger and hard labour.
-IN stead of arduous nature of the yatra, pilgrims / devotees of Lord Shiva have been marching through the cold desert since time immemorial.
-This pilgrimage holds huge religious significance not only for Hindus but Jains and Buddhists as well.
+The Yatra includes a long trek, finding its way through high altitudes in freezing temperature involves courting danger and hard labor.
+IN stead of the arduous nature of the Yatra, pilgrims / devotees of Lord Shiva have been marching through the cold desert since time immemorial.
+This pilgrimage holds huge religious significance not only for Hindus, but Jains and Buddhists as well.
 The Yatra involves trekking at high altitudes of up to 19,500 feet above the sea level, under inhospitable conditions, including severe cold and rugged terrain.
 This may prove hazardous for those who are not physically and medically fit.
 In fact, the Indian Mountaineering Foundation (IMF) has recognized KMY as a significant trekking expedition and may involve high risk to person or property.
 Therefore, before planning Kailash Mansarovar Yatra, a yatri or pilgrim is required to follow some guidelines.
 Read on to the following write-up and for the same.